 If you’ve always wondered (or worried) about your contact lenses getting stuck in your eyes, you’re in good company.
 Many new contact lens wearers have this concern!
 To relieve your fears – no, it’s impossible for contacts to get totally stuck behind your eyes.
 However, they can become dislodged and get stuck beneath your eyelid.
 In fact, many people call our Cedar Park, Texas , eye doctor for help when this happens.
-Usually, we can provide tips for how to remove the contact on your own, but when this doesn’t work – you’ll need to visit Dr. Eric Hammond, OD at Lakeline Vision Source for assistance.
+Usually, we can provide tips for how to remove the contact on your own, but when this doesn’t work – you’ll need to visit our optometric team at Lakeline Vision Source for assistance.

 Facts about when contact lenses get stuck